BradyMaes1/TabGen-An-Audio-to-Guitar-Tablature-Model/README.md

 # TabGen-An-Audio-to-Guitar-Tablature-Model

 Researcher: Maes, Brady
 Mentor: Uddin, Md Yusuf Sarwar
-Mentor: Uddin, Md Yusuf Sarwar
 Department: School of Science and Engineering, Computer Science
 Funding: The Department of the Navy, Office of Naval Research under ONR award number N00014-21-1-2710.

 This project aims to train a model to take in short audio files of a guitar being played and transform them into tablature descriptions as text files.